 A university education is the instrument of social mobility and progressive social change—it can be life-changing for individuals and society.
 However, prospective students, at both the graduate and undergraduate levels, sometimes simply cannot assemble the resources they need to give them an opportunity to access a great Pitt education.

-Pitt Success Pell Match
+Pitt Success Pell Plus Program

-In late February 2019, during her first year as provost, Provost Cudd promoted the launch of the Pitt Success Pell Match Program, a ground-breaking initiative to invest in students—both current students and prospective students across all five Pitt campuses—with the greatest need.
+In late February 2019, during her first year as provost, Ann Cudd promoted the launch of the Pitt Success Pell Match Program, a ground-breaking initiative to invest in students—both current students and prospective students across all five Pitt campuses—with the greatest need.

 This not only makes a college education more accessible to eligible students from the start, but it also helps provide an avenue for students to focus their time on studies and University activities versus paid employment.
 And because it is a grant, it does not add to the burden of student loan debt after completing their degrees.